 When asked by the tattoo artist who Exotic is, Finlay replied "he's a nobody now ... won't even be a memory."

 However, Garvin County Sheriff Jim Mullett told Oxygen.com that his office has no record of Finlay being charged with assault at that time.
-Exotic did file for an order of protection against Finlay in October 2014, however, though it was later dismissed following a hearing, online court records indicated.
+Exotic did file for an order of protection against Finlay in October 2014.
+It was later dismissed following a hearing, online court records indicated.
 A misdemeanor charge of assault and battery against Finlay had been dismissed earlier in 2014.

-Finlay still lives in Oklahoma area, according to his Facebook page.
+Finlay still lives in the Oklahoma area, according to his Facebook page.
+Finlay was working as a welder and lived in a Motel 6 as of last year, according to the 2019 profile of Joe Exotic from Texas Monthly.
 He did not immediately return a request for comment from Oxygen.com.

 He had a child with the woman he left Exotic for, according to New York Magazine.
 He's currently engaged to be married to a different woman, according to his Facebook.